Cinelerra: Lumiera

+The project maintained active development ever since, yet there is no usable application as of October 2023, since the core team decided to build the engine and infrastructure bottom-up, while the UI is developed to match the capabilities of the core.

+Lumiera is not a fork of Cinelerra.
+Not a single line of Cinelerra code is now used in Lumiera.
+Lumiera is built from scratch, starting with the engine core, yet pursuing a similar vision and expanding on some of the ideas and approaches found in Cinelerra.
+The project grew out of an effort to amend long standing problems present in the Cinelerra-CV code base at that time.
+The actual technology however is built ground-up, using contemporary methods.

+The project remains in a pre-alpha status of development with a yearly development news update Lumiera news.

-Lumiera's native interface is written in GTK+, although other interfaces will be possible.
+Lumiera's native interface will be written in GTK+, although other interfaces will be possible, since the user interface is loaded as a plug-in.

+The goal of the Lumiera project is to build a free open-source nonlinear video editing and compositing application (NLE).

 Cinelerra-GG Infinity

 Cinelerra-GG, a separate variant of Cinelerra by William Morrow and Phyllis Smith, started with merged code from Cinelerra-HV and Cinelerra-CV but quickly grew.
 It was first developed within Cinelerra.org (Cinelerra 4.6-mod, Cinelerra 5.0), then within the site of Cinelerra-cv.org (Cinelerra 5.0, Cinelerra 5.1, Cinelerra GG 5.1), and since December 2018 with its own website cinelerra-gg.org as Cinelerra-GG Infinity.
 William died on 11/2020 during a bicycle ride, but Phyllis continues to work on Cinelerra-GG.
 A new developer is now making frequent updates.

 An important issue is that Cinelerra-GG reduces reliance on system libraries by including them where practical, like ffmpeg and OpenEXR.
 This makes it more predictable on different platforms, and also allows it to pick up new versions before the platform does.

 Cinelerra-GG is determined to get as close as possible to what can be expected from professional level video editing software (NLE) for the Linux platform.

 Its software features include support for recent versions of ffmpeg, extensive color correction tools, Ultra HD up to 8K, more than 400 video- and audio effects, two interfaces for audio plug-ins (LADSPA, and LV2 such as Calf Studio Gear), multiple denoisers and motion stabilizers, multi-camera editing, proxies, smart folders media filtering, 8, 10 and 12 bit color spaces, advanced trim, live preview of resources, shared tracks, group edits, horizontal and/or vertical timeline split, rendering pre-configuration options, and the ability to save workspace layouts.
 It supports over 400 video/picture formats for decoding, and over 140 for encoding, including Apple ProRes, AV1, and WEBP.
 It has a ¨Sketcher" plug-in for free-hand drawing, supports creating HD Blu-ray, and DVDs, and some OpenCV plugins like FindObj.
 It allows nested clips, and clip sharing between projects ("file-by-reference").